This country-specific Q&A provides an overview of Intellectual Property laws and regulations applicable in Singapore.

 What is the length and cost of such procedures?

 The typical High Court infringement proceeding will take around two years to conclude.

 Costs depend on complexity and generally range from SGD 200,000 to SGD 500,000 (usually for more complex patent cases).
 However, the successful party in litigation is usually able to recover a proportion – typically, 50-60% – of its legal costs from the other party.

 Costs for proceedings before IPOS are significantly cheaper.
 A typical trade mark opposition will cost around SGD 20,000-30,000.

 Where court action is available, please provide details of which court(s) have jurisdiction, how to start proceedings, the basics of the procedure, the time to trial, the format of the trial, the time to judgment and award of relief and whether any appeal is available.

-Evidence for the trial is usually provided by way of affidavits of evidence-in-chief a few weeks before the commencement of trial proper.
+Evidence for the trial is usually provided by way of affidavits of evidence-in-chief before the commencement of trial proper.
 At the trial, after the parties’ opening statements are made, the witnesses, both factual and expert, are subject to cross-examination by opposing counsel.
 After all evidence has been led, the Court usually requests for written closing submissions be filed.

 What customs procedures are available to stop the import and/or export of infringing goods?